Written by Richard Perry

 Spreads are variable

-CommissionA flat fee paid per positionZero on Standard accounts , $3.5 commission per side per lot for Zero Accounts.
+CommissionA flat fee paid per positionZero on Standard accounts, a $3.5 commission per side, per lot for Zero accounts.

 (see more in Deposit Methods below)

-Withdrawal feesFees charged by the broker to withdraw money from your accountNone
+Withdrawal FeesFees charged by the broker to withdraw money from your accountBank transfers under $200 may incur additional fees.

 (see Withdrawal Methods below)

-Inactivity feesFees charged on dormant trading accounts$5 per month after 90 days
+Inactivity FeesFees charged on dormant trading accounts$15 after 90 days of no activity and then $10 per month

 Spreads

-Across its Standard and Micro accounts, XM generates profit from the spread rather than commissions.
+Across its Standard and Micro accounts, XM generates profits from the spread rather than commissions.
 In contrast, XM’s Zero account features zero or very low spreads plus a commission on every trade.

 XM generally offers competitive minimum spreads, especially on major pairs like EUR/USD and GBP/USD, but is occasionally outperformed by IG Markets and AvaTrade on some instruments.